viraj-nikam/canvas/.github/UPGRADE.md

 ## Upgrading to 6.0.0 from 5.3

+### Exporting your data

-> Note: Exporting and re-importing your data allowed the migrations to be consolidated into one file as well as
-> removing the requirement of the `doctrine/dbal` dependency.
+Exporting and re-importing your data allowed the migrations to be consolidated into one file as well as removing the requirement of the `doctrine/dbal` dependency from the project.

-### Export your data

-> Important: The process for migrating data will be unique based on your choice of IDE and database.
+> Note: The process for migrating data will be unique based on your choice of IDE and database.

 The first step is to export all data in Canvas-related tables to a SQL dump. *The key here is to not allow the `DROP TABLE` or `CREATE TABLE` syntax into the export.* The one thing that you do need from this dump are the